GM Family II engine

-Holden made various Family II engines for Opel, GM Daewoo, GM India, GM Uzbekistan and Isuzu Thailand at its Port Melbourne plant.
-Variations include displacements from 1.8 L to 2.4 L.

 SOHC

-These engines formed the basis of the modern Family II lineup.
+These engines formed the basis of the modern Family II lineup, starting with the 16SH (1600S) version in the Opel Kadett D/Ascona C (Vauxhall Astra Mk1/Cavalier Mk2) in 1981.
 Configuration was limited to a single over head cam, and two valves per cylinder in a cross flow layout (8 valves total).
-The 20NE served as the base, where later Family II engines evolved.
+Superficially these engines look similar to the "small block" Family I engine; the key difference to aid identification is the position of the oil filter – on the Family I it is on the front face of the cylinder block, pointing towards front of the car, on the Family II it is adjacent to the crankshaft pulley pointing downward.
+The Family II also has a more sophisticated crankcase breathing circuit, with an additional pipe that runs from the crankcase to the camshaft box, with a further pipe running from a small plenum chamber on the rocker cover.

+The 1.8-liter versions appeared first in carburetted form (18N) in 1982 and later also in injected (18LE) and further forms.
+The 2-liter 20NE was introduced in 1986 for the Opel Omega A (Vauxhall Carlton Mk2) and Ascona C3 (Vauxhall Cavalier Mk2c) and served as the base from which the updated 20SEH, and ultimately the 20XE/C20XE "Red Top".
+The final versions of this engine, labelled Ecotec, evolved from this engine as well.

 Early Family II engines had a reputation for rapid camshaft and follower wear (a trait shared with the smaller Family I engine), the problem afflicted Kadett D/Astra I and Ascona C/Cavalier II vehicles fitted with the engine.
-Improved metallurgy of both the cam lobes and followers eventually solved the issue.
+Improved metallurgy of both the cam lobes and followers, combined with a change to the lubrication specification eventually solved the issue.

-Another known issue on the Family II was for the water pump to become jammed into its mounting due to corrosion if the engine was run with no antifreeze; the pump is mounted into an eccentric shaped aperture so it can double up as the timing belt tensioner.
+Another known issue on the Family II was for the water pump to become jammed into its mounting due to corrosion if the engine was run with no antifreeze; the pump is mounted into an eccentric shaped aperture so it can also function as the timing belt tensioner.
 If the pump cannot turn then the belt cannot be tensioned.
+Later versions of the engine were equipped with a separate jockey pulley to combat the issue.

 1.6

 The 1.6-liter iteration (1598 cc) has an 80.0 mm bore and a 79.5 mm stroke.
-Opel began production of the 1.6 L in 1980.
-A diesel fueled version was also available.
+Opel began production of the 1.6-liter engine in 1980.
+A diesel fueled version also became available.
 The diesel produced 54 PS at 4600 rpm and 70.8 lbft of torque at 2400 rpm.
 It also had a 23:1 compression ratio and a Bosch injection pump.
 The diesel featured valves that rotate, increasing durability.

 1.7

 The 1.7-liter iteration (1700 cc) has an 82.5 mm bore and a 79.5 mm stroke.

-The 1.7 L version uses diesel fuel.
+The engine uses diesel fuel, and uses indirect injection.